 I like nudity in all its aspects.
 I like getting naked with other people.
 I like getting naked on my own.
 I never remember to close doors or curtains until it's way too late, and I've taken and featured in any number of photographs where I have been nude on one side of the lens or the other.
 I like looking at fine-art nudes with incredible attention to detail, and I like looking at mobile phone selfies that people have snapped in the bath or in changing rooms.
 I like watching sex (if it's interesting), and I like all sorts of things that people consider to be "fetish" like pee-play, bondage, and exhibitionism.
 So with all this nakedness around me, where do I draw the line between nudity and porn?
 Or is there actually a line at all?

 I like looking at pictures of naked people.
 I don't care whether they are walking the dog, posing on their sofa, lying in a field, or having sex, if the image is interesting then I enjoy looking at it.
-That last part is critical, by the way.
-For me to enjoy an image or a film it has to be interesting.
+That last part is critical; for me to enjoy an image or a film it has to be interesting.
 Two people humping for twenty minutes isn't interesting.
 Anyway, for some people, this broad approach to nude acceptance is enough to make me "not a real naturist" (which is why I never use labels), whereas for others it is proof that naturists and nudists were in it for the sex all along.
-My love of images that some consider pornographic or explicit has got me barred from certain "naturist" groups over the years, and yet at the same time this website and my Tumblr feed get followed by people looking for hardcore porn all the time.
+My love of images that some consider pornographic or explicit has got me barred from certain "naturist" groups over the years, and yet at the same time this website gets visited by people looking for hardcore porn all the time.
 They, it has to be said, will be disappointed.

 The image on the top of this post got me blocked from a naturist forum a while back because it clearly "wasn't naturist".
 When I pressed for reasons, all I got was "Well, look at it..." but no actual information, and then a few days later I found I was blocked because I left the photo on my profile.
 Fair enough... it was a free forum and in places like that the hosts set the rules, but it did get me thinking.
 What makes an image "naturist"?
 When does it become "explicit"?